Search by Keyword

 The next three-and-a-half hours were spent figuring out an arrangement for the song and then recording three takes of the rhythm track.
 It appears that the musicians from the Asian Society weren’t to arrive until the second session of the day began at 8 pm.
 Therefore, some of the “technical details” mentioned in the above recollection of Geoff Emerick must be concerning this later session.
 However, the “boredom” in waiting for arrangements to be “worked out” may very well be referring to this first session.

-One of the Indian musicians, Anil Bhagwat, was recruited to play the tabla on the song.
+Anil Bhagwat was recruited from the Asian Music Circle to play the tabla on the song.
 “The session came out of the blue,” Anil remembers.
 “A chap called Angardi called me and asked if I was free that evening to work with George.
 I didn’t know who he meant – he didn’t say it was Harrison.
 It was only when a Rolls-Royce came to pick me up that I realized I’d be playing on a Beatles session.
 When I arrived at Abbey Road there were girls everywhere with Thermos flasks, cakes, sandwiches, waiting for The Beatles to come out.
 George told me what he wanted and I tuned the tabla with him.
 He suggested I play something in the Ravi Shankar style, 16-beats, though he agreed that I should improvise.
 Indian music is all improvisation.
 I was very lucky, they put my name on the record sleeve.
-I’m really proud of that, they were the greatest ever and my name is on the sleeve.
+I’m really proud of that; they were the greatest ever and my name is on the sleeve.
 It was one of the most exciting times of my life.”

 This is where the “technical details” came in.
 Geoff Emerick continues: “I had never miked Indian instruments before, but I was especially impressed by the huge sound coming from the tabla (percussion instruments somewhat similar to bongos).
 I decided to close-mic them, placing a sensitive ribbon mic just a few inches away, and then I heavily compressed the signal.
 No one had ever recorded tabla like that – they’d always been miked from a distance.
 My idea resulted in a fabulous sound, right in your face, and both Harrison and the Indian musicians commented afterward about it.”

-With all four tracks of the tape filled, the session ended at 12:45 the next morning.
+With all four tracks of the new tape filled, the session ended at 12:45 the next morning.
 The EMI staff, consisting of George Martin, Geoff Emerick and 2nd engineer Phil McDonald, spent the next fifteen minutes of the early morning creating the first mono mix of the song, which was dutifully taken away by George Harrison for reference.
+This mix, which is also included in the 2022 Deluxe editions of "Revolver," displays Paul's additional harmonies that were faded down in the finished mix, a non-faded ending that shows the song speeding up even more than what we're used to hearing in the released mixes, and the prominent appearance of George's first "fuzz guitar" overdub.

 It wasn’t until June 21st, 1966, that the stereo mix of the song (still titled “Granny Smith” even at this point) was created.
 This was done in the control room of EMI Studio Three by the usual team of George Martin, Geoff Emerick and Phil McDonald with the same procedure as had been done with the mono mix, namely that three stereo mixes were first made (two with ADT, one without) and then were edited together.
 The stereo mix has every element mixed near the center while they decide to fade the song eight seconds earlier than the mono mix, making a tidy three minute song.